 To help you make the best decision for your family, here’s a brief look at the pros and cons for teaching your children finances at home and at school.

-The Pros of Teaching Kids About Money At Home
+Teaching Kids About Money At Home

 Children observe and learn from those that they know and trust best.
 Which means parents are the most influential people in their lives, especially mom.
 When kids are young, they’re with mom (or whoever takes care of them throughout the day) all the time.
 So they absorb the hands-on skills their parent employs in things like budgeting, grocery shopping, and even in doing taxes.
 This also means that there’s an added responsibility on parents, to do the best they can to model good financial decisions.
 These day-to-day behaviors can show their children how to save and spend smartly, while also giving children space to have their own, real-life financial experiences.